matijakolaric-com/django-music-publisher/docs/installation.rst

-        'admin_show_publisher': True,  # Needed in US version 'admin_show_saan': False,  # Not used in US 'allow_modifications': True,  # Only original works if False 'allow_multiple_ops': False,  # If set to True, writers can be partly contr.
+        'admin_show_publisher': True,  # Needed in US version 'admin_show_saan': False,  # Not used in US 'allow_modifications': True,  # Only original works if False 'allow_multiple_ops': False,  # Writers can have multiple original pubs

         'enforce_saan': False,  # Not used in US 'enforce_publisher_fee': True,  # False for self-publishers